blizzz/docker-slapd/README.md

 * a certificate for ldap.local is created
 * slapd is configured to use the certificate
 * slapd runs on ldaps (port 636) solely
+* updated base image to run on Ubuntu 16.04 (Xenial)

 ### Build ###